cosmos/cosmos-sdk/docs/architecture/adr-038-add-support-for-wasm-light-clients.md

 that fork against mainstream Cosmos SDK release.

-We are proposing simplifying this workflow by integrating a WASM light client module which makes adding support for new light client a simple transaction.
-The light client bytecode, written in Wasm-compilable Rust runs inside a Wasmer VM.
+We are proposing simplifying this workflow by integrating a WASM light client module which makes adding support for a new light client a simple transaction.
+The light client bytecode, written in Wasm-compilable Rust, runs inside a Wasmer VM.
 The Wasm light client submodule exposes a proxy light client interface that routes incoming messages to the appropriate handler function, inside the Wasm VM for execution.